suc1117/WutchOut/README.md

     User can check accident location in map(①)

-    click the button to return to main page
+    Click the button return to main page

 4. Total Process